fritzing/fritzing-app/README.md

 * For more information on Fritzing and its related activities, visit [http://fritzing.org](http://fritzing.org).
 There you can also [download](http://fritzing.org/download) the latest releases for all platforms and get help on getting started.

-* To report a problem or suggest improvements, use the [issue tracker](https://github.com/fritzing/fritzing-app/issues) or the [user forum](http://forum.fritzing.org)
+* To report a problem or suggest improvements, use the [issue tracker](https://github.com/fritzing/fritzing-app/issues) or the [user forum](http://forum.fritzing.org).
+Please provide steps, what operating system you are on, including the version.
+Add screenshots or copies of error messages, describe what behavior you saw and what you expected.

 * If you would like to help with the development, please take a look at the [developer instructions](https://github.com/fritzing/fritzing-app/wiki).
 This includes information about how to compile and run the Fritzing app in a few steps.